Leftium/userfront-svelte/docs/index.md

 In this example, we will add authentication and access control to a SvelteKit application.

-The the `userfront-svelte` _does_ work with plain Svelte, but we will use SvelteKit for setup and routing.
+The `userfront-svelte` package _does_ work with plain Svelte, but we will use SvelteKit for setup and routing.

 ## Svelte authentication